Germany: Merz new chancellor but AFD's considerable growth is worrying

-The Alternative for the Germany (known to most by its acronym AFD) has consolidated itself as the second largest party in Germany, totalling over 20% of the preferences of German voters.
-Merz, legitimately intimidated by this exploit of the ultra-right, has invited the parties belonging to the German democratic centre to find common ground.
+The Alternative for Germany (known to most by its acronym AFD) has consolidated itself as the second largest party in Germany, totalling over 20% of the preferences of German voters.
+Merz, legitimately frightened by this exploit of the far right, has invited the parties belonging to the German democratic centre to find common ground.

-Merz also had the opportunity to indicate which issues will be a priority for the new government.
-First of all, issues concerning foreign policy and the security.
+Merz also had the opportunity to indicate which issues will be priorities for the newly-born government.
+First and foremost, issues concerning foreign policy and security will have to be of widespread importance.

 Fundamental will be the recoding of the relationship between Europe and the United States, in the era of Trumpism 2.0.
 Even if the Chancellor expressed the hope that the decline of interest in Europe announced several times by the Trump administration will not materialize.